PT symmetry and the square well potential: Antilinear symmetry rather than Hermiticity in scattering processes

 In both elastic scattering and scattering off a square well a continuum of momentum eigenstates is automatically present since the plane wave modes are on shell.
 However, what makes the spontaneous atomic emission case discussed above so interesting and novel is that there the needed continuum is virtual, residing within the photon cloud that accompanies an electron.

-Our study of the finite-depth square well has revealed that modes with energy $E_0-i\Gamma$ have a spatial wave function that grows exponentially.
-And if, as had been widely thought, they were to be the only above-threshold poles in the scattering amplitude the theory would have had to be rejected.
-However, because of $PT$ symmetry there are companion states with energy $E_0+i\Gamma$, and they have a spatial wave function that falls exponentially.
+Our study of the finite-depth square well has revealed that modes with energy $E_0-i\Gamma$ have a spatial wave function that grows exponentially (complex energy entails complex momentum), to thus be Gamow vectors.
+And if, as had been widely thought, they were to be the only above-threshold poles in the scattering amplitude the theory would have had to be rejected unless the Hilbert space is appropriately rigged.
+However, because of $PT$ symmetry there are companion states with energy $E_0+i\Gamma$, and they have a spatial wave function that falls exponentially (anti-Gamow vectors).
 Then again because of $PT$ symmetry one has to use the $\hat{V}$ norm where $\hat{V}$ is the operator that effects $\hat{V}\hat{H}\hat{V}^{-1}=\hat{H}^{\dagger}$, and this norm has no exponential growth in either space or time.
-Thus it is only because of $PT$ symmetry that the square well is viable.
+Thus because of $PT$ symmetry the square well can be made viable without rigging, with the anti-Gamow vector serving as what would otherwise be the test function in a rigged Hilbert space.
 As a model the square well has served as a prototype for scattering by attractive short-range potentials.
 Amending it as done here through $PT$ symmetry enables the square well to continue to do so.
 Finally, to conclude, we note that any system for which the finite-depth square well is a prototype (going back to as early as the first discussions of the finite-depth square well itself in quantum mechanics but excluding systems with an infinitely high potential barrier) is actually an antilinear theory rather than a Hermitian theory, with $PT$-type theories thus having existed long before they were identified as such.